Accepting New Clients (updated Sep 25)

 Much like impulsivity and tantrums, children primarily develop anxious thoughts and behaviors due to feeling out of control, overwhelmed, or unsafe.
 A child’s outward display of anxiety can look like recurring nightmares of the event, skin or lip picking, panic attacks, or even avoidance of distressing events such as becoming emotionally dysregulated when going into the car or on a bike if they experienced a crash or accident.
 EMDR can help alleviate these anxiety behaviors by building their resiliency with healthier coping skills and language to express their worries.

 Physical, mental, emotional, or sexual abuse are traumatic experiences that heavily impact children and adolescents and can leave them feeling unprotected, scared, and alone.
 Research has found that two-thirds of children below the age of 16 have experienced trauma.
 Abuse can be difficult for children to talk about and may cause them to feel uneasy, shameful, or even guilty.
-With EMDR, children do not have to talk about their experiences aloud; they only need to visualize the memory and let their brains do the work!
+With EMDR, children do not have to talk about their experiences aloud; they only need to visualize the memory and let their brains do the work.
 EMDR also works as preventative care to help children healthily reprocess the traumatic event, so it does not remain negative and intrusive as they age into their adulthood.
+EMDR is a very effective method of trauma therapy.

 The complete eight-stage model can be easily adapted for children by highlighting their strengths of imagination, artistic creativity, and storytelling.
-EMDR therapy sessions with children may look different than with adults.
+EMDR therapy for adults may look different than with children.
 Instead of watching side-to-side hand movements by the therapist, kids can engage in bilateral stimulation in fun ways like marching in place, drumming, or giving themselves a hug with alternating tapping on their arms.
 EMDR for children may also incorporate several different therapeutic modalities like cognitive behavioral therapy that encourages them to be more aware of their thoughts, feelings, and behaviors, and core mindfulness skills by creating and imagining calm spaces and increasing their coping skills toolbox.

 How can parents help at home?